packit/packit.dev/content/docs/guide.md

 ### Have packit tooling installed locally

-In order to start using packit, it's a best practice to install the tooling locally.
-All the logic is baked inside `packit` command - so once `packit srpm` (the command to create a source RPM locally from the current snapshot of the project) starts passing for you, it's very likely it will work inside the packit service as well.
+In order to start using packit, we suggest you install the tooling locally.
+All the logic is baked inside `packit` command - so once `packit srpm` (the command to create a source RPM locally from the current snapshot of the project) starts passing for you, it should work inside packit service as well.

 This is how you can install packit if you are on Fedora Linux: